t-fbd/Ti/README.md

 The code is littered with a ridiculous amount of comments to help me with the learning process.

+Keeping true with the original Kilo project, the SLOC for this project is aims to stay under 1024 lines.
+Currently sitting at ~1010 lines according to sloc, but theres plenty of refactoring that can be done.

 See original kilo source code at [github/antirez](https://github.com/antirez/kilo "Kilo Text Editor")

 See [Paige Ruten's](https://github.com/paigeruten "paigeruten") 'BYOE' documents [here](https://viewsourcecode.org/snaptoken/kilo/02.enteringRawMode.html "Build Your Own Editor")